WHAT IS GENITAL HERPES?

 Likelihood of recurrence — Genital herpes recurs frequently in many patients, especially in those with HSV type 2.
 Over time, recurrences generally become less frequent and less severe.
 However, it is also possible to have a recurrence a few years after the initial HSV infection was acquired.
 This type of delayed herpes outbreak can be especially distressing if you never had symptoms during the initial infection, leading you to worry about the sexual activities of your past or present sexual partner(s).
 (See 'When did I become infected?' below.)

-Prodrome — As many as 50 percent of people with a recurrent outbreak experience mild symptoms before ulcers develop.
+Prodrome — As many as 50 percent of people with a recurrent outbreak experience symptoms before ulcers develop.
 These are called prodromal symptoms, and may include itching, tingling, or pain in the buttocks, legs, or hips.
 Recurrences tend to become less frequent and less severe after the first year.